The Walk to Make Cystic Fibrosis History involves walks in Metro Vancouver. It raises money to help fight CF which is a life-threatening disease.

 Despite its name, the Vancouver Walk doesn’t take place in the City of Vancouver.
 Instead, it’s held at Burnaby Lake Park, at Field #8, located at 3520 Sperling Avenue in Burnaby.
 This in-person event opens at 9:00 am and the walk begins at 10:30 am.
 There’s a barbeque celebration after the walk.

-To learn more about the event in Burnaby, click Vancouver Walk.
+Click Vancouver Walk to learn more about the event in Burnaby.

 Pitt Meadows Walk

 The walk in Pitt Meadows typically takes place at the Pitt River Regional Greenway at 11208 Harris Road.
-Registration should open around 10:00 am with the walk beginning at 10:30 am.
-Exact details are to be confirmed as of late April.
+Registration typically opens around 10:00 am with the walk beginning at 10:30 am.

 GEARUP4CF BIKE RIDE

 Another event related to the Walk to Make Cystic Fibrosis History is the GearUp4CF Bike Ride.
 It too is a fundraising event benefiting Cystic Fibrosis Canada and the search for a cure for CF. Whereas the one event is a walk, the other involves a non-competitive cycling ride.
-GearUp4CF takes place on June 21st, 2025, which is the Saturday after the Father’s Day Weekend.
-For full details and to register for the event, visit gearup4cf.com.
+GearUp4CF took place on June 21st, 2025, which was the Saturday after the Father’s Day weekend.
+Visit gearup4cf.com for full details and to register for the event next year.

 Event Video

-For an idea of what to expect at the next Walk to Make Cystic Fibrosis History, check out the video below.
-It features footage from the 2024 event at Burnaby Lake Park.
+Check out the video below for an idea of what to expect at the next Walk to Make Cystic Fibrosis History.
+The video features footage from the 2024 event at Burnaby Lake Park.

 About Cystic Fibrosis